Blogs › Energy Prices: Should Businesses be Worried?

 Suppliers go bust

 Some businesses have already been left reeling after their energy suppliers have gone bust, so they have had to move to other suppliers.
 There have been reports of small businesses who have made the switch being told to increase their direct debit by £90 per month.
 This is a hefty £1,080 per year that will have to be added to overheads.
-With no better options available through changing suppliers, businesses are now considering ways of making savings elsewhere to cover the higher energy costs.
+With no better options available through changing suppliers, businesses are now considering ways of making savings elsewhere to cover the higher energy prices.

 While some larger companies are converting to sustainable energy sources, such as air source heat pumps and solar panels, most SMEs don’t have enough money to pay for the changes, even though it would save them a fair bit in the long term.